g-antonello/microbiome_clustering/README.md

 # Latent Dirichlet Allocation

 One of the new kids in the block by Susan and her group, see this [link](https://academic.oup.com/biostatistics/article/20/4/599/5032578) for the statistical underpinning.
+Actually, there are three different types of Dirichlet modeling options in their framework:

+    - Latent Dirichlet Allocation
+    - Dynamic Unigram Modeling
+    -